 The pinhole surgical technique is a scalpel- and suture-free method of correcting receding gums.
 This procedure is a sophisticated alternative to more complex gum grafts.
 It offers comparable results without the recovery time and discomfort associated with traditional methods.
 At Smiles for Life Dental Care in Bridgewater, VA, we can achieve a significant improvement for patients troubled by gum recession.
 Drs.
-Joe McIntyre, Dan Whiting, and Kelsey Rockey offer various forms of periodontal care to protect your oral health and enhance the appearance of your smile.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash offer various forms of periodontal care to protect your oral health and enhance the appearance of your smile.

 Understanding the Dangers of Gum Recession